maillouxc/git-rekt/README.md

 Any bugs found can be submitted to the github issues tracker.

 Note that the software has some quirks; details are available on the project website and in the user manual.

+You can also download a fully built JAR file on the "releases" page and just run that.